Status Overview

 - Churn: The amount of code being modified shortly after the development.

-When there is a developer on the left side of the graph, especially on the ‘Could Be Stuck’ section, it should be carefully investigated because they may require some assistance to overcome their issues.
+When there is a contributor on the left side of the graph, especially on the ‘Could Be Stuck’ section, it should be carefully investigated because they may require some assistance to overcome their issues.

 Could Be Stuck